Kmoto333/passcode-creator-privacy/README.md

-# PassCode Creator
+# PassCode Creator — Privacy Policy

-## Privacy Policy

-Last updated: 2026
+**Last updated: April 2026**

-PassCode Creator is a password generator designed to help users create strong passwords directly on their device.
+PassCode Creator is a password generator and manager designed to help users create strong passwords directly on their device.

 ---

 ## Data Collection

 PassCode Creator does not collect, transmit, or share passwords or personal information entered, generated, saved, or viewed within the app.

 All password generation occurs locally on the user's device.